boryanagoncharenko/CssCoco/test.md

 **Actions**: Find html tags used in conjunction with classes.
 Count the number of unique tags that qualify each class.
 Check if the number is equal to 1.

 ---
-**Description**: Avoid qualifying ID and class names with type selectors
+**Description**: Avoid qualifying ID and class names with type selectors.
 **Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#Protocol), [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/)
 **Violations**:  Do not use element names in conjunction with IDs or classes.
 Sample violations include:
  ```